 Ryan Lee Crosby is unlocking “a new road to both a global audience and personal awakening with inspiration in [the blues.]" -Michael Marotta, Vanyaland

-With an intercontinental band, singer-songwriter and multi-instrumentalist Ryan Lee Crosby blends essences of American folk-blues and North Indian raga into meditative songs of impermanence, compassion and joy.
+Singer-songwriter and multi-instrumentalist Ryan Lee Crosby blends essences of American folk-blues and North Indian raga into meditative songs of impermanence, compassion and joy.
 Crosby’s music is a pleasing mix of improvised and composed material, performed on traditional and modern instruments.
 Through his recordings and performances, Crosby hopes to inspire peace, openness and respect - for tradition, for culture, for each other and for one’s self.

 Crosby describes himself as a ‘seeker’ within the music: producer and listener, performer and enthusiast, teacher and student.
 Crosby’s music-making is an inward process: creativity through meditation, devotion and discipline, but it is also oriented around community-building.
 As a bandleader, Crosby is guided by the potential of music to connect the internal to the external, the individual to the group, and to bridge seemingly disparate cultures and traditions.